-Once properly installed, the main watermaker pump and drive assembly requires little attention.
-You should regularly inspect the equipment and check for any leakage of seawater, or oil leaks from the drive assembly.
-Any leakage is a sign of a problem and should be corrected.
+Once properly installed, the watermaker pump and drive assembly require little attention.
+You should regularly inspect the equipment and check for any leakage of seawater or oil leaks from the drive assembly.
+Any leakage of oil or seawater is a sign of a problem and should be corrected.

 Make certain that the watermaker remains dry.
-Exposure to saltwater can cause rapid corrosion of the drive assembly and/or damage to the electric motor.
+Exposure to saltwater can cause corrosion of the drive assembly and/or damage to the electric motor.
 Keep all electrical connections clean, dry and tight.